 Applying for scholarships can get discouraging when you know there are hundreds (or thousands) of other students applying for the same ones.
 But with these writing tips, your scholarship essays will boost your chances of winning any award you apply for.

-Looking for scholarships that highlight your newfound winning essay-writing skills?
+Looking for scholarships that highlight your newfound essay-writing skills?
 Our Scholarship Search tool is just what you need!